craigmiller160/terraform-k8s-server/README.md

 ## Debugging

 Set `TF_LOG=DEBUG` prior to running any terraform commands to see debug logs.
 Kubernetes can cause terraform to hang if the container crashes.

+# Heavily clean up this readme.
+Add stuff about the Nexus Admin user setup manual step.
+Also transfer over the stuff for local development integration from the old docs